Vietnam.vn - Nền tảng quảng bá Việt Nam

 The social insurance agreement between Vietnam and South Korea was signed in December 2023 and came into effect in January 2024.
 However, there are currently no precise regulations or guidelines regarding how the agreement applies to South Korean citizens in Vietnam; therefore, South Korean citizens are not yet covered by it.

-It is recommended that competent authorities issue specific regulations and instructions on the application of the Agreement, and take measures so that Korean citizens in Vietnam can implement this Agreement.
+We request that the relevant authorities issue specific regulations and guidelines on the application of the Agreement, and take measures to enable Korean citizens in Vietnam to implement this agreement.

 Continue the dialogue between the Ministry of Industry and Trade, Vietnam Electricity Group, and relevant parties.